 Mohe rang do Lal – Bajirao Mastani (2015)

-One of the few Krishna Bhajans in our films that have a classical singing as well dancing to it.
+One of the few bhajans in our films that have a classical singing as well as dancing to it.
 This song makes it to this list just for that.

-If you know of any of the Krishna Bhajans that might fit here, do leave the name & reference in the comment.
+If you know of any more of the bhajans that might fit here, do leave the name & reference in the comment.
 Till then – Jai Sri Krishna!